CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

              - **Spinning:** If there is no linear motion (lin_x and lin_y are near zero), it computes the steering angles for spinning in place.
              - **Dual Ackerman:** A fallback case where it computes the steering angles based on the vehicle's kinematic model for non-standard scenarios.

              This is the genaric equation for calculating steering angles.
-This equation is obtained considering instantaneous center of rotation (I).
+This equation is obtained by considering instantaneous center of rotation (I).

              ``` c++
               front_left_steering = atan((curr_cmd_twist.lin_y + curr_cmd_twist.ang * wheel_base_ / 2) / (curr_cmd_twist.lin_x - curr_cmd_twist.ang * track_ / 2));